gbowne1/SavvyBudget/CONTRIBUTING.md

 - Testing

-  We use React Testing Library and Jest to test AgiliZenti.
+  We use React Testing Library and Jest to test SavvyBudget.
 There are placed in the test directory.

 ### PR's